Bond convexity: Why bond convexities may differ

 The price sensitivity to parallel changes in the term structure of interest rates is highest with a zero-coupon bond and lowest with an amortizing bond (where the payments are front-loaded).
 Although the amortizing bond and the zero-coupon bond have different sensitivities at the same maturity, if their final maturities differ so that they have identical bond durations then they will have identical sensitivities.
 That is, their prices will be affected equally by small, first-order, (and parallel) yield curve shifts.
 They will, however, start to change by different amounts with each further incremental parallel rate shift due to their differing payment dates and amounts.

 For two bonds with the same par value, coupon, and maturity, convexity may differ depending on what point on the price yield curve they are located.

-Suppose both of them have at present the same price yield (p-y) combination; also you have to take into consideration the profile, rating, etc. of the issuers: let us suppose they are issued by different entities.
-Though both bonds have the same p-y combination, bond A may be located on a more elastic segment of the p-y curve compared to bond B.

-This means if yield increases further, the price of bond A may fall drastically while the price of bond B won’t change; i.e. bond B holders are expecting a price rise any moment and are therefore reluctant to sell it off, while bond A holders are expecting further price-fall and are ready to dispose of it.

-This means bond B has a better rating than bond A.

-So the higher the rating or credibility of the issuer, the lower the convexity and the lower the gain from risk-return game or strategies.
-Less convexity means less price-volatility or risk; less risk means less return.